Smbat VIII Bagratuni: Life

-Smbat was the younger son of Ashot IV Bagratuni, who by the time of his death in 826 had come to control a large part of Armenia, and was recognized by the Abbasid caliphs as presiding prince (ishkhan) of Armenia.
+Smbat was the younger son of Ashot IV Bagratuni, who by the time of his death in 826 had come to control a large part of Armenia, and was recognized by the Abbasid caliphs as presiding prince (ishkhan) of Armenia.A part of Smbat's life was spent as a hostage at the Abbasid court, which was a common practice by the Caliphate to maintain control over subordinate Christian princes.

-After his death, Smbat and his older brother Bagrat divided their father's inheritance between them: Bagrat took the regions of Taron, Khoith and Sassoun, i.e. the family's domains on the Upper Euphrates, while Smbat received the ancestral lands around Bagaran and the Araxes river.
-In a calculated effort to keep the two brothers divided, the Abbasid government divided Ashot's authority and conferred on Smbat the title of commander-in-chief (sparapet) and ruler of Shirak, while Bagrat was named presiding prince four years after his father's death.
-Abbasid calculations proved correct, as the two brothers spent much time quarrelling with each other.
-In 841, for instance, Bagrat had the Armenian bishops depose the Catholicos of Armenia, John IV, but he was promptly re-installed in his see by Smbat with the assistance of the other princes.
+Following the death of Ashot Msaker in 826, his domains were divided between his sons.
+Bagrat took the regions of Taron, Khuyt and Sassoun, i.e. the family's domains on the Upper Euphrates, while Smbat received the ancestral lands around Bagaran and the Araxes river.
+In a calculated effort to keep the two brothers divided, the Abbasid government divided Ashot's authority and conferred on Smbat the title of commander-in-chief (sparapet) and ruler of Shirak, while Bagrat was named prince of princes (ishkhanats ishkhan) four years after his father's death.
+The Caliphate, pursuing a "divide and rule" policy, officially recognized this division in order to pit the brothers against each other.